spacekimchi/traders/README.md

 Create a systemd service to run the application.

+The systemd service loads environment variables using a path.
+Be sure to restrict reading access to this file in order to protect secrets

 ## TODO
 - [x] Bring database changes from other repository and get at least homepage to show
 - [x] Set up server to display homepage